Detecting Leaks Through Your Concrete Slab

-Everyone has his or her own version of that sinking feeling which coincides with the recognition of impending doom.
-It’s that sinking feeling: when the car door closes with the keys inside; when the credit card isn’t in the wallet at the checkout line; when the wallet itself is missing.
+Everyone has his or her own version of that sinking feeling that coincides with the recognition of impending doom: When the car door closes with the keys inside; when the credit card isn’t in the wallet at the checkout line; when the wallet itself is missing…

 It is important to ensure that concrete slabs have sufficient time to distribute moisture content as they form so that no one needs to have that same sinking feeling over a problem floor.
 When a slab is newly poured and drying, there is still time to remediate a moisture-related problem before flooring goes down.
-But after all installations are complete, finding a possible moisture-related problem can lead to that “oh no” moment.
+But after all installations are complete, the discovery of a possible moisture-related problem can lead to that infamous “oh no” moment.

 But what about after?

 Flooring stakeholders get that sinking feeling when they notice cracks in floor tiling, mold in carpet corners, blisters in a resin floor, or cupping in wood flooring.
 You wonder: I did hear correctly, didn’t I?
 They tested the slab and it was fine.
 Wasn’t it?